Dementia Rummaging Behavior – 9 Ways to Manage

 3. Look for triggers

 Sometimes, a person with dementia might start rummaging in response to a triggering event.
-Maybe they do it at a certain time each day, when they get bored, or when they’re agitated.
+Maybe they do it at a particular time each day, when they get bored, or when they’re agitated.

 You may find that sticking to a regular daily routine helps because it gives structure and rhythm to the day.
 That reduces the uncertainty and anxiety that could trigger rummaging.

-Try to look for patterns in their behavior and see if you can figure out what might be causing their rummaging.
+Try to look for patterns in their behavior and see if you can figure out what might be causing them to rummage.

-You could use distraction strategies like engaging them in an activity they enjoy or maybe having a snack and favorite beverage.
+You could use distraction strategies like engaging them in an activity they enjoy, or maybe having a snack and their favorite beverage.

 4. Make commonly used items easy to find